m12t/blindr/src/tasklist.md

 1. build out the solar functions (sunrise/sunset,etc.)
 1. be able to set alarms? or whatever's the best method for sleeping between solar events (though still must listed for toggle switch input...)
 1. be able to power on/off gnss module as needed.
+1. evaluate the best way to manage the global variables like lat & long, etc. can they be written to non-volatile memory? which structure of storage is best, simple global vars or structs?